apache/jena-site/source/documentation/io/rdfxml_howto.md

 _Legacy Documentation : may not be up-to-date_

+* The original ARQ parser will be removed from Jena. *

 ---

 This is a guide to the RDF/XML I/O subsystem of Jena, ARP.